Non-small cell lung cancer

 Workers Highly Exposed to Carcinogens

 An estimated 9,000 to 10,000 men and 900 to 1,900 women develop lung cancer each year because of occupational exposure to carcinogens.
-More than half of these cases are attributable to past exposure to asbestos, which has long been known to be a risk factor for mesothelioma (cancer of the pleura, the lining around the lung) and can increase the risk of lung cancer.
+More than one half of these cases are attributable to past exposure to asbestos, which has long been known to be a risk factor for mesothelioma (cancer of the pleura, the lining around the lung) and can increase the risk for lung cancer.
 With better protective measures, these rates are expected to fall in the future.

 Other chemicals that put workers at risk for lung cancer include: